cv-solusikreatifanakindonesia/sleektiv_erp_community/addons/hr_recruitment/README.md

 Manage Recruitment and Job applications
 ---------------------------------------

-Publish, promote and organize your job offers with the Flectra
+Publish, promote and organize your job offers with the Sleektiv
 <a href="https://www.flectrahq.com/page/recruitment">Open Source Recruitment Application</a>.

 Organize your job board, promote your job announces and keep track of